 Since 1983, we have made many improvements to the Nature Center and its grounds.
 Then, in 1988, we added the Observatory, where many have developed a lifelong interest in astronomy.
 In 2010, we added the John G. Drew Sky Theatre to give more people the opportunity to enjoy astronomy.

-The Frosty Drew Nature Center & Observatory stands as a memorial to the dedication, enthusiasm, and hard work of “Frosty” Drew.
+The Frosty Drew Observatory and Science Center stands as a memorial to the dedication, enthusiasm, and hard work of Edwin F. "Frosty" Drew.